Capstone-Projects-2022-Spring/project-kinderkitchen/README.md

 code .
 ```
 Go to view in VS Code, open CMD and run ```npm start```
+To view in Expo Go, run ```expo start```
+Scan the QR Code that it generates and open the app with Expo Go

 ## Milestone 1 Demo
 - F1 User can create an account with Kinder Kitchen